-Royal Canin Veterinary Diets Hypoallergenic dog food is not rated due to its intentional therapeutic design.
+Royal Canin Veterinary Diets Canine Selected Protein Dog Food is not rated due to its intentional therapeutic design.

 The following is a list of recipes available at the time of this review.

-- Royal Canin Veterinary Diets Selected Protein Adult PD
+- Royal Canin Veterinary Diet Selected Protein Adult PD

-- Royal Canin Veterinary Diets Selected Protein Adult PR
+- Royal Canin Veterinary Diet Selected Protein Adult PR

-- Royal Canin Veterinary Diets Selected Protein Adult PV
+- Royal Canin Veterinary Diet Selected Protein Adult PV

-- Royal Canin Veterinary Diets Selected Protein Moderate Calorie Adult PW
+- Royal Canin Veterinary Diet Selected Protein Adult PW Large Breed

-Royal Canin Veterinary Diets Selected Protein Adult PV was selected to represent the others in the line for this review.
+Royal Canin Veterinary Diet Selected Protein Adult PV was selected to represent the other products in the line for this review.

-Royal Canin Veterinary Diets Hypoallergenic Selected Protein Adult PV
+Royal Canin Veterinary Diet Selected Protein Adult PV

 Dry Dog Food